shaack/cm-chessboard/README.md

 A Lightweight, ES6 module based, responsive, mobile friendly SVG chessboard **without dependencies**.
 It works on desktop (current versions of Chrome, Firefox, Safari, Edge), and mobile (Android and iOS).

-cm-chessboard is the new chessboard for the upcoming 'version 3' of [chessmail.eu](https://www.chessmail.eu) / [chessmail.de](https://www.chessmail.de), which is currently in development.
+cm-chessboard is the main chessboad of [chessmail.eu](https://www.chessmail.eu) / [chessmail.de](https://www.chessmail.de), and is used every day by thousands of users.

 ## Features